ketarre/information/ιbalance.md

 ## Compulsory Field:

-There is an optional compulsory field you can enter, `user`.
+There is an optional compulsory field called `user` that you can enter.
 This field let's you:
 - Put in a **Discord User ID** or a **Discord Username**
 - Check the chosen user's balance